CedArctic/Chimera/README.md

 * !lock or !lock *seconds*
 	> locks your computer immediately or with a time delay in seconds, e.g: !lock 30
+* !appquitter *Application Name* *minutes*
+	> quits the specified application with a time delay in minutes, e.g: !appquitter chrome 30
 * !shutdown or !shutdown *seconds*
 	> shuts down your computer immediately or with a time delay in seconds, e.g: !shutdown 30
 * !sleep or !sleep *seconds*